Action Réaction

-Action Réaction (Action Reaction) is a French Canadian game show, an adaptation of the American game show Chain Reaction, in which players compete to form chains composed of two-word phrases.
-It aired on TQS from 1986 to 1990, with Pierre Lalonde as host, and was taped on the same set as the then-concurrent Global/USA Network version.
+Action Réaction (Action Reaction) is a French Canadian game show, an adaptation of the Bob Stewart Productions game show Chain Reaction, in which players compete to form chains composed of two-word phrases.
+It aired on TQS from 1986 to 1990, with Pierre Lalonde as host, and recorded at CFCF in Montreal, concurrent to the English version broadcast on Global Television Network and USA Network recorded at CFCF with Blake Emmons (later replaced by Geoff Edwards) as hosts.
+Unlike its English language version, which used the Bob Cobert theme from the 1980 NBC version in the United States, the theme was "Sunset Boulevard" from Larry Owens.
+Originally, Lalonde was to have hosted both the English and French language versions, but because of original plans for syndication, was later replaced by Edwards on the English version after Emmons did not want to commute from California to Quebec.

 Main game

-Two teams comprising a celebrity and civilian faced a seven word chain.
-Each team member was given one responsibility.
+Two teams of two players (one civilian and one celebrity, unlike its English-language counterpart, which used two civilians), faced a seven word chain.
+Each team member was given a responsibility.
 One teammate was the letter giver, and decided whether to give a letter to his or her partner or to other team's word guesser.
 A correct response was worth points and control of the board.
 In Round One, each word guessed was worth 10 points, but the final word guessed in that chain was worth 20 (changed to 15 in season two).
-In Round Two, these values escalated to 20 points each, and 40 points for the final word.
-Values for Round Three were again increased to 30 points each, and 60 for the final word.
-In the event that a fourth chain was needed to decide the game, the point values were 40 points per word and 80 for the final word.
-The goal was 200 points.
+In Round Two, these values escalated to 20 points each, and 40 points for the final word. values for Round Three were again increased to 30 points each, and 60 for the final word.
+Two hundred points won the game.
+If necessary, the fourth chain point values were 40 points per word and 80 for the final word.